openworm/openworm_docs/docs/community.md

 You can see [past journal clubs we have conducted online](https://www.youtube.com/watch?v=JHSqkZ2sFDA&list=PL8ACJC0fGE7D-EkkR7EFgQESpHONC_kcI).

-If you have an idea for a good journal club, please post the suggestion [on our mailing list](https://groups.google.com/forum/?fromgroups#!forum/openworm-discuss).
+If you have an idea for a good journal club, please contact us at <info@openworm.org>.

 Coding Standards
 ----------------